 The health system, though fragile and highly dependent upon external financing, has shown its strengths thanks to the free health care, the geographical coverage with 40 health facilities and the availability of human resources.
-There are 0.38 doctors and 2.39 nurses/midwifes per 1,000 inhabitants, which puts the country in the 11th position of 47 African countries in terms of the number of physicians per 1,000 inhabitants.
+There are 0.38 doctors and 2.39 nurses/midwifes per 1,000 inhabitants, which puts the country in the 11th position of 47 African countries in terms of the number of physicians per 1.000 inhabitants.
 Doctors are present in all district health centers.
 This medicalization of primary care could be a huge asset in front of the rising tide of NCD, with strong external support of specialists and human resources training (Portugal, Brazil, China and Cuba).
 Overall, improved water and sanitation facilities and clean environmental practices, including solid waste management, could show a strong positive impact on the health of the population and the progress in eradicating transmittable diseases.
 Still, only 24.4% of the households meet the SDG criteria for basic domestic water, sanitation and hand washing, especially in rural areas.
 Around 57% of dwellings do not have any form of improved sanitation based on 2019 figures17.
-The lack of wastewater treatment facilities, the poor access to safe water and sanitation infrastructure and sanitary practices, compounded with poor housing standards with large number of family members per housing unit, contribute strongly to the challenge of controlling transmittable diseases such as acute respiratory infections and diarrhea, being the latter the main cause of child mortality.
+The lack of wastewater treatment facilities, the poor access to safe water and sanitation infrastructure and sanitary practices, compounded with poor housing standards with large number of family members per housina contribute strongly to the challenge of controlling transmittable diseases such as acute respiratory infections and diarrhea, being the latter the main cause of child mortality.

-14 Integrated strategy for Reproductive, Maternal, New-born, Child and Adolescent Health and Nutrition, 2019-2023 15 STP budget 2016-2020 and World Development Indicators, for 2019 relatively good services While transmittable diseases and mother and child health conditions are available due to continuous investment by key partners such as the Global Fund and GAVI, there is no integrated approach to people's health and important services to prevent and control non communicable diseases (NCD) and specialized treatments of NCDs are quasi-inexistent.
-NCD constitute 70% of community deaths.
-A strong prevention and health promotion program, globally recognized as the most costeffective manner to control NCDs, is not institutionalized nor systematically applied.
+While relatively good services transmittable diseases and mother and child health conditions are available due to continuous investment by key partners such as the Global Fund and GAVI, there is no integrated approach to people's health and important services to prevent and control non communicable diseases (NCD) and specialized treatments of NCDs are quasi-inexistent.
+NCD constitute 70% of community deaths. Α strong prevention and health promotion program, globally recognized as the most costeffective manner to control NCDs, is not institutionalized nor systematically applied.
 The high alcohol consumption, mostly locally brewed spirits and palm wine, and low awareness of the impact of environmental pollution on health are some of the causes of the high rate of NCD.